victorvalle/lexicon-site-1/src/pages/docs/patterns/buttons.md

 ### Button group

-Button groups are used to differentiate between selected/unselected states in a set of buttons.
+Button groups are used to switch between complementary views for example but they must never be used for complementary actions and "Change and Cancel" or "Save and Cancel".
+In those cases the use of single buttons is the correct solution.

 ![button gruop or segmented button, 3 segments, default size](../../../images/buttonGroupDefault.png)